SandyLudosky/react-redux-box/README.md

 ## Features
 - addon : web3 middleware to enhance the redux store with smart contracts' instances and handle async data flow
 - the web3Middleware allows to connect to the blockchain first. then, dispatch actions
-- you can complete the `.env` file in the root folder of project to set environment variables.
+- you can complete the `.env` file in the root folder to set environment variables.
 This file will be ignored by git, so it is suitable for API keys and other sensitive stuff.
 Refer to [dotenv](https://github.com/motdotla/dotenv) documentation for more details.

 ## Usage